Eat.Drink.Pure

 Tips and variations to make the best paleo teriyaki sauce

-• To get a smooth sauce, constantly whisk the sauce while cooking it.
+• To achieve a smooth sauce, constantly whisk while cooking.

 • If you are not gluten-sensitive or follow a paleo diet, add soy sauce and cornstarch instead of coconut aminos and arrowroot powder.

-• Many teriyaki sauces have sesame oil and I have added it in my teriyaki sauce when using it fresh but opted to leave it out of the batch-prepped version here as toasted sesame oil is best for low-heat cooking.
+• Many teriyaki sauces have sesame oil, and I have added it to my teriyaki sauce when using it fresh, but opted to leave it out of the batch-prepped version here, as toasted sesame oil is best for low-heat cooking.
 You can add a drizzle of toasted sesame oil to the finished product.

 Storage